-The next time you see cannabis that is nearly mature or has recently been harvested, take a close look at it.
-Do you see those gorgeous miniscule crystals that cover the buds and leaves?
+The next time you see cannabis that is nearly mature or recently harvested, take a close look at it.
+Do you see those gorgeous minuscule crystals that cover the buds and leaves?
 They are called ‘trichomes,’ which comes from the Greek work trichoma (growth of hair).

 Why Do Cannabis Plants Have Trichomes?

-Also, trichomes have a bitter taste and a powerful aroma that prevents most insects or animals from going near the plant.
+Also, trichomes have a bitter taste and a powerful aroma.
+This prevents most insects or animals from going near the plant.
 Trichomes even protect the plant from fungal growth and high winds.

 Moreover, the terpenes contained in trichomes are responsible for the unique smells of weed.
-For example, the beautiful tropical fruit taste and the scent of the Pineapple Twist strain are provided by terpenes.
+For example, terpenes provide the beautiful tropical fruit taste and the scent of the Pineapple Kush strain.

-How and When Trichomes are Produced
+How and When Trichomes Are Produced

-Marijuana plants produce trichomes at different rates depending on numerous factors such as growing environment and genetics.
-It is important to note that strains which produce high trichome levels don’t necessarily contain high rates of terpenes or cannabinoids.
+Marijuana plants produce trichomes at different rates depending on numerous factors, such as growing environment and genetics.
+Strains that produce high trichome levels don’t necessarily contain high rates of terpenes or cannabinoids.

-Marijuana growers also know that they can use trichomes to help them determine when their crop is ready for harvest.
+Marijuana growers use trichomes to ascertain when their crop is ready for harvest.
 If the trichomes are clear, the plant isn’t ready for harvest.
-When the time is right, the trichomes will have a milky or cloudy color and often have what appears to be a ‘mushroom’ head.
+When the time is right, the trichomes will have a milky or cloudy color.
+Also, they often have what is called a ‘mushroom’ head.